analytics-debugger/analytics-debugger-browser-extension/.github/ISSUE_TEMPLATE/bug_report.md

 2. Which vendors is giving problems ( GA4, Matomo, Amplitude, Others specify )
 3. Share the site / url your're debugging ( if you don't want to share the link publicly, please keep filling the issue and share it via an email

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or a video to help explain your problem.

-**Desktop (please complete the following information):**
+**Environment (please complete the following information):**
- - Browser: [e.g. Chrome]
  - Browser [e.g. chrome, safari]
  - Version [e.g. 105.xx.xxx]